-• "Questionnaires are too long, and typing is hard.
+• "Questionnaires [on the website] are too long, and typing is hard.
 Reception just ends up calling me anyway."

 VI.
 Edmonton Community Partnership Feedback

 Selected Feedback: How easy is it to find information about GP appointments on your practice's website?